 Integration is vital for application viability:

-• This problem can be overcome by hiring HL7 integration experts.
-They will help you make the applications readily accessible to the clinicians.
-You will no longer need data duplication.
+- This problem can be overcome by hiring HL7 integration experts.
+They will help you make the applications readily accessible to clinicians, eliminating data duplication.

 Integration may consume time and resources due to HL7:

-If interfaces are added or replaced, then each application interfacing with the updated version is affected.
-This can impact the functioning of the whole system.
+- If interfaces are added or replaced, each application interfacing with the updated version is affected, which can impact the functioning of the whole system.

-Additionally, all software vendors having interfaces linked to the app should also replace or alter their endpoints.
-You need experts for the successful implementation of HL7 interfaces that will allow seamless communication between the interfaces.
+- Additionally, all software vendors having interfaces linked to the app should also replace or alter their endpoints.
+You need experts to successfully implement HL7 interfaces that will allow seamless communication between the interfaces.

 Likelihood of data misinterpretations caused by poor HL7 semantics:

-• HL7 interfaces should clearly communicate the interpretation of the standard used for preventing data misinterpretation.
+- HL7 interfaces should clearly communicate the interpretation of the standard used to prevent data misinterpretation.
 For instance, does a value of NA mean No Allergies or Not Applicable?

 Transforming to a new EHR may lead to loss of legacy data: